-When it comes to zero calorie natural sweetener stevia is one of my first choices.
-It isn’t difficult but it need some tricks.
+When it comes to zero-calorie natural sweetener stevia is one of my first choices.
+It isn’t difficult but it needs some tricks.
 Therefore I’ll be showing you How to Use Stevia in Baking, so keep reading.

 Stevia has almost no calories.
 If you’re trying to lose weight, this aspect may be appealing.

-A major downside is the taste.
+A major downside is an aftertaste.
 Stevia has a mild taste that ends up in a slightly bitter aftertaste.
 Some people enjoy it, like myself, but it’s a turn-off for others.
 Although if you mixed with erythritol you won’t taste the bitterness.
-In addition to this, some people can experience some digestive problems, such as bloating and diarrhoea when using sugar alcohols like maltitol, sorbitol, xylitol and erythritol, the former one is the safest of all.
+In addition to this, some people can experience some digestive problems, such as bloating and diarrhea when using sugar alcohols like maltitol, sorbitol, xylitol, and erythritol, the former is the safest of all.